The Early Christians, and the Division

 Like all other Master Spiritual Teachers, Avatars, Siddhas and Buddhas, the Christ Jesus said that the greatest commandment is: Love one another, love your neighbor as yourself, and treat others as you would want to be treated if you were them.

-In the Judaic tradition, Jesus said that you should pray to "our God" in heaven; that you should love the Lord our God with all your heart, and with all your soul, and with all your mind; that you hear and know that the Lord OUR God is One Lord.
-(Matthew 7:12; Mark 12:28-31; Luke 6:31; John 13:34)
+Jesus knew that, and he expanded the Judaic tradition becaise he said that you should pray to "our God" in heaven; that you should love the Lord our God with all your heart, and with all your soul, and with all your mind; that you hear and know that the Lord OUR God is One Lord.
+(Matthew 7:12; Mark 12:28-31; Luke 6:31; John 13:34 -- because even in the official canonized version of Christianity there is much truth, and that's part of it.)

-Now we know that God has many names because God is the unseen but omnipresent Divine Light-Energy-Source of our existence, the very Essence of all life and form, the Supreme Consciousness realized by the Buddha, the Christ, the Avatar and all other enlightened sages who realized the that the unspeakable, primordial vibration or "Word" of God is made flesh in all of us.
+Now we know that God has many names because there are many different languages and religions.
+But it can now be said that God is the unseen but eternal, omnipresent Divine Light-Energy-Source of our existence, the very Essence of all life and form-- the Supreme Consciousness realized by the Buddha, the Christ, the Avatar and all other enlightened sages who realized the that the unspeakable, primordial vibration or "Word" of God is made flesh in all of us.

 Only God is the Holy One, and besides God there is no Savior, as Moses, Samuel, David, Isaiah and others wrote.
 And a son of man or Messiah is not the Savior, but a servant of God the Savior.
 Jesus knew that, and he knew that God was not made in our image.
 We are made in God’s image, as Children of the Divine Light.